YuanLuStthomas/SEIS739/README.md

 ![alt text](Images/setup_db.png)

-## MISC
+## Info About Project

+* Tutorial we referenced for setting up the backend (didn't go further than episode 8): https://www.youtube.com/playlist?list=PLtBt-olBU9cTm-5SdTy3mjaSEnHglK-Mz
-* Added Spring boot security to our app
+* Doc we referenced on how to connect the backend to the frontend : https://www.baeldung.com/spring-boot-angular-web Added Spring boot security to our app
 * Temporarily put an endpoint for users to login and receive a JWT
 * Have endpoint for all of the products available
 * Have endpoint for all of the orders for the  user signed in

-8:
+* Have endpoint to see all users in system
 * Make all endpoints secured by authentication by default: we check to see if auth principal provided already, if not we will reject with 401 unauthorized
 * Put exclusions to requiring authentication on specific endpoints

-* Added initial code , test controller, exposed the mappings actuator functionality inside spring boot following this tutorial: https://www.youtube.com/watch?v=S7nVCB1Fqvk&list=PLtBt-olBU9cTm-5SdTy3mjaSEnHglK-Mz